ehmatthes/heroku-buildpack-python/README.md

 # Demonstration version of Heroku Buildpack: Python

 This is a demonstration version of the Heroku Python Buildpack.
 Deploying a Django project to Heroku is much simpler than deploying to a VPS such as Linode or Digital Ocean, but it still requires a number of configuration steps that could be automated.
 This is particularly true for people new to deployment, and for the deployment of small, simple apps.

-This buildpack has been modified to do the following if an `AUTOCONFIGURE_ALL` environment variable has been set:
-- Create a `Procfile` if there is none present.
-- Add `gunicorn` to *requirements.txt* if it's not already listed.
-- Configure `ALLOWED_HOSTS` so the project will run on Heroku.
-Currently this is set to `['*']`.
-- Configure the database:
-  - Add `psycopg2` and `dj-database-url` to *requirements.txt*, if they're not already listed.
-  - Configure *settings.py* to use Heroku's Postgres database.
-- Configure static files:
-  - Add `whitenoise` to *requirements.txt* if it's not already listed.
-  - Configure settings for static files.
-  - Add `whitenoise` to middleware.
-  - Create a directory for static files.
+The goal of this project is to have as few steps as possible between a small to medium size Django project that runs locally on SQLite, and runs sucessfully on Heroku.

+The original vision of Heroku was to provide as seamless of a deployment process as possible, while not restraining developers.
+The goal of this revised buildpack is to automate initial configuration steps, but in a way that developers can then customize without having to undo any of the auto-configuration steps.

 # Motivation